indygreg/PyOxidizer/docs/comparisons.rst

 faster to start.

-Currently a big difference is that ``PyOxidizer`` needs to build all the binary dependecies from stratch to facilitate linking into single file, ``PyInstaller`` can work with normal Python packages with a complex system of hooks to find the runtime dependencies, this allow a lot of not easy to build packages like PyQt to work out of the box.
+Currently a big difference is that ``PyOxidizer`` needs to build all the binary dependencies from scratch to facilitate linking into single file, ``PyInstaller`` can work with normal Python packages with a complex system of hooks to find the runtime dependencies, this allow a lot of not easy to build packages like PyQt to work out of the box.